(Insights into the World on July 8, 2002- The Daily Yomiuri )

 It is no accident that since 1970 only one final (Argentina against the Netherlands in 1978) did not include either Brazil or Germany.
 In 2002, both teams played well, but, in the end, inventiveness overcame systematized routine, albeit narrowly.

-However, it may be that the 2002 World Cup will be the last in which the current type of soccer dominates.
+However, it may be that the 2002 World Cup will be the last in which the

 Because the soccer market has been globalized, there is no longer any significant difference in the technical skill of the various national players-though African and Latin American players maintain an acrobatic edge.